Touchpoint Setup

 1{ 2 "classification": "navigation", 3 "action": "page_next", 4 "destination": "/about" 5}

-Sample Handler
+Sample Custom Navigation Handler

 Touchpoint includes an application-agnostic navigation handler built in to the SDK that leverages